Ray Michie

 Janet Ray Michie, Baroness Michie of Gallanach (née Bannerman; 4 February 1934 – 6 May 2008) was a Scottish speech therapist and Liberal Democrat politician.
-She served as Member of Parliament (MP) for Argyll and Bute for 14 years, from 1987 to 2001, and then became a life peer in the House of Lords.
+She served as the Member of Parliament for Argyll and Bute for fourteen years, from 1987-2001, and then became a life peer in the House of Lords.
 She was the first peer to pledge the oath of allegiance in the House of Lords in Gaelic.

 Early life

-Janet Ray Bannerman was born in the Old Manse, Balmaha, on the eastern shore of Loch Lomond in Stirlingshire, the second of the four children of Jenny Murray (Ray) (née Mundell) and John Bannerman (later Lord Bannerman of Kildonan).
+Janet Ray Bannerman was born in the Old Manse, Balmaha, on the eastern shore of Loch Lomond in Stirlingshire, the second of four children of Jenny Murray (Ray) (née Mundell) and John Bannerman (later Lord Bannerman of Kildonan).

 Her father was a farm manager to the Duke of Montrose, a former Scotland rugby player and Liberal politician.
 In her youth, she spoke at political meetings while waiting for her father to arrive.
-He fought Argyll at the 1945 general election, and Inverness at the 1950 general election.
+He contested Argyll at the 1945 general election, and Inverness at the 1950 general election.
 He surprised many by narrowly losing the 1954 Inverness by-election, coming close again at the general elections in 1951 and 1955.
-He fought, and narrowly lost, the 1961 Paisley by-election, and fought Paisley again at the 1964 general election, before becoming a life peer in December 1967.
+He narrowly lost the 1961 Paisley by-election, and contested Paisley again at the 1964 general election, before becoming a life peer in December 1967.

 Michie was educated at Aberdeen High School for Girls, Lansdowne House School (Edinburgh), and the Edinburgh College of Speech Therapy.
 She married Iain Michie in 1957, and she followed his work with the Royal Army Medical Corps for 16 years in the UK and overseas.
 They had three daughters.
 She continued as a speech therapist after they settled in Oban, working at the county hospital and becoming Area Speech Therapist for the Argyll and Clyde Health Board in 1977.